ronilaukkarinen/mastodon-bird-ui/README.md

 - Birdsite-like like animation in the heart icon
 - Circling boost animation
 - Support for RTL languages
+- Hide lists by default, show them on hover

 ## Installation for Mastodon instance admins